#007 | HBD, i hope ur nightmares come tru

 BACKGROUND

-Back in February ‘25, HBD, i hope ur nightmares come tru started out as a 3~5min short film/skit that I was hoping to turn around in a month or two.
-My eyes were really set on a bigger project, a 15~20 page script about a musician that I’ve written on and off for years.
-But I was coming off a six-year layoff from producing narrative projects like these, so it felt ill-advised to jump into something with so many variables.
+Back in February ‘25, HBD, i hope ur nightmares come tru was just an idea for a 3~5min short film/skit that I was hoping to turn around in a month or two.
+My eyes were really set on a bigger project, a 15~20 page dramedy about a musician that I’ve been writing on and off for years.
+But I was coming off a six-year layoff from producing narrative/fiction projects, so it felt ill-advised to jump into something with so many variables.
 I continued writing HBD, through Spring, as it ballooned into a 12-page script that I continuously revised until my producer and I felt ready to move into pre-production.

-I like to write down loose ideas that come to mind, whether it’s a shower thought or a potential story I could develop later.
+Whether it’s a shower thought or a potential story I could develop later, I do enjoy writing down any loose idea that comes to mind.
 As a multiracial fella, I think there’s something funny about people using the “race card” incorrectly —not to mistakenly accuse someone or to cry wolf— but in a way where it’s clear that they don’t really understand the implications of using said card.
 It’s plenty fair to break it out after someone’s thrown a not-so-friendly insult at you, but what if you get called “racist” after doing a non-racial thing, like opening the door for a stranger, or getting a thoughtful gift for someone important to you?

 As a former retail employee myself, I know how valuable excellent customer service is.
 When you spend 40 hours a week in that kind of environment, you see how appreciative people can be when you take time to help them find the right tennis racket or try on some shoes.
 But you also get to see the opposite.
 The cuckoo, the twitchy-eyed, the angry, the nefarious, and the rude ones.
 It’s enough to make the most patient person you know break.
 Sometimes that shitty interaction at your retail job could throw you off the rest of the night, even when you get home.
 You could be preparing a cup of tea, or peacefully cooking lamb pasta when, all a sudden, you hear that screeching voice from earlier complain to you about your job’s public restroom policy, or how a pair of shoes they bought 12 months ago that have the wear-and-tear of a civil war vet should be exchanged for full price.